In the Conservative Mind, Russell Kirk has a chapter on two prominent 19th century British conservatives: Benjamin Disraeli and John Newman.

-Fear of death, as we’ve found out, cannot be comforted by Liberal ideology, utilitarian decision making or medicine.
+Fear of death as we have found out, cannot be comforted by liberal ideology, utilitarian decision making or medicine.
 Absent religious influence, the fact that people resolve concerns over death by simply avoiding the subject, suggests our annihilation is an intrinsically unacceptable end.

 Importantly, this dread is beyond adaptive reasoning: people fear dying well into their elderly, non-productive (from a biological standpoint) years.

-So, perhaps there is a reason death–at the personal level–is viewed as incomprehensible, causing humans unique and unceasing despair.
+So, perhaps there is a reason death–at the personal level–is viewed as incomprehensible and causes humans unique and unceasing despair.
 Namely, the truth about physical death is far more consonant with our intuitively known nature.
-The destruction of our bodies does not mean the destruction of our souls: we continue past this life, whether consciously understood or not.
+The destruction of our bodies does not mean the destruction of our souls: we continue beyond this life, whether consciously understood or not.